 No!
 No zeroing or calibrating is required.
 If, out of habit, you re-zero, tare or press Calibrate every day, that’s also fine, but it is not necessary, and if performed incorrectly it could alter the accuracy of your left/right balance readings.
-In the event of a major bike crash directly impacting the crank, you can use your ANT+ enabled device to calibrate InfoCrank.
+In the event of a major bike crash directly impacting the crank, you can use your ANT+ enabled device or our VINC app to calibrate InfoCrank.

 To calibrate InfoCrank correctly:

 1. Position crank arms at 12/6 o'clock (vertically)

 2. Ensure there is not load on crank arms

 3. Select calibrate/manual zero on bike computer or in the VINC app